enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

 inspecting the polarization alone, given that the _lone free wire is positive_.
 This is the essence of reading 2-SIC nets back as lambda calculus terms.

+== An Algorithm for Readback

+Since we _always_ identify terms through an open wire at the positive end, we can always infer the polarizations of the nodes in the entire net.
+This is because if we know the polarity of a single port and the kind of 2-SIC node (eraser, constructor, duplication) we are looking at, then we also know the polarization of the entire node.
+This is precisely due to the fact that each kind node has two dual polarizations.
+If there were more polarizations for a given kind of node, we would not necessarily be able to infer the polarization of the entire node knowing only a single port's polarity.
+Knowing a node's polarization then also let's us know what lambda calculus construct the node corresponds to.

+This algorithm for readback is of course specific to 2-SIC, but can also be applied in other contexts where polarity is relevant.

+= Understanding the 2-SIC Polarizations

 == Abstraction and Application

 Let's go through abstraction and application polarizations first, as I believe these to be the most intuitive.
 In